Suv4o/personal-blog-2023/content/2025/03/24/create-a-recommendation-engine-with-ai-for-free.md

 This model converts sentences and paragraphs into **384**-dimensional dense vector embeddings, providing an excellent balance of performance and efficiency.

-For compatibility with Transformers.js, I use the [`Xenova/all-MiniLM-L6-v2`](https://huggingface.co/Xenova/all-MiniLM-L6-v2) model from Hugging Face.
+For compatibility with Transformers.js, I use the <a href="https://huggingface.co/Xenova/all-MiniLM-L6-v2" target="_blank" rel="noopener noreferrer">`Xenova/all-MiniLM-L6-v2`</a> model from Hugging Face.

 ### Implementing the Embedding Extraction